 If you buy a Medicare SELECT policy, each time you receive covered services from a plan provider, Medicare pays its share of the approved charges and the insurance company pays the full supplemental benefits provided for in the policy.
 Medicare SELECT insurers must pay supplemental benefits for emergency health care furnished by providers outside the plan provider network.
 In general, Medicare SELECT policies will deny payment or pay less than the full benefit if you go outside the network for nonemergency services.
-However, this will not impact your Medicare payments.
-Medicare still pays its share of approved charges if the services you receive outside the network are services covered by Medicare.
+However, still pays its share of approved charges if the services you receive outside the network are services covered by Medicare.